sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 }
     {% endhighlight %}

-The keyframes need to be defined separately, usually in a different css file or in a style tag.
+The keyframes need to be defined separately, usually in a different CSS file or in a style tag.
 The keyframes rule is used to define the styles that the animation should have at different points in time.

     {% highlight css %}
 @keyframes my-animation {